arimikim/alx-system_engineering-devops/README.md

-Shell, I/O Redirections and filters
+# Shell, init files, variables and expansions
-Hello World >Write a script that prints “Hello, World”, followed by a new line to the standard output.
+0. <o> >Create a script that creates an alias.